godekdls/korean-thematic-analysis/README.md

 ```

 #### 1-2.
 Download processed data
 Morphological analysis is required to anaylze Korean.
 [Kkma](http://kkma.snu.ac.kr/documents/index.jsp) is one of well-know morphological analyzer for korean.
-Run the code below and it will save natural language processed data info your file in the directory of `/data/blogs`.
+Run the code below and it will save natural language processed data info your local files in the directory of `/data/blogs`.
 ```
 python3 batch.py
 ```